Markus Howard

-Markus Anthony Howard (born March 3, 1999) is an American professional basketball player for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
+Markus Anthony Howard (born March 3, 1999) is a Puerto Rican professional basketball player for Saski Baskonia of the Spanish Liga ACB and the EuroLeague.
 He played college basketball for the Marquette Golden Eagles, where he was a two-time All-American and led the nation in scoring in the 2019–20 season.

 High school career

 Howard began his high school career at Perry High School in Gilbert, Arizona.
 As a freshman, he started in the backcourt with his brother and averaged 23 points per game, leading his team to the state semifinals.
 He committed to Arizona State following his freshman season.
 After a sophomore season where he averaged 32.4 points per game, Howard decommitted from Arizona State and reopened up his recruitment.

 For his junior season, Howard transferred to national basketball power Findlay Prep in Henderson, Nevada.
 During his junior season at Findlay Prep, where he led the team in scoring, Howard announced that he would reclassify to the class of 2016 and signed with Marquette.